 The odds ratio calculator will output: odds ratio, two-sided confidence interval, left-sided and right-sided confidence interval, one-sided p-value and z-score.
-If the test was two-sided, you need to multiple the p-value by 2 to get the two-sided p-value.
+If the test was two-sided, you need to multiply the p-value by 2 to get the two-sided p-value.

 What are odds and what is an odds ratio?

-Practical example: if we take smokers and risk of lung cancer as an example, if we know that from the exposed group (smokers) 20 developed some kind of lung cancer and 80 remained cancer free, while in the non-smokers 1 person developed lung cancer and 99 remained cancer-free, what are the relative odds of smokers versus non-smokers?
+Here is a practical example.
+If we take smokers and risk of lung cancer as an example, if we know that from the exposed group (smokers) 20 developed some kind of lung cancer and 80 remained cancer free, while in the non-smokers 1 person developed lung cancer and 99 remained cancer-free, what are the relative odds of smokers versus non-smokers?

+This is the equation used in our odds ratio calculator.
 So a smoker will have 25 higher odds to develop lung cancer compared to a non-smoker.
 The odds ratio should not be confused with relative risk or hazard ratios which might be close in certain cases, but are completely different measures.

 Odds ratio vs. Risk Ratio (Relative Risk)